jonasbn/terms_and_conditions_as_a_service_poc/README.md

-# README for Terms and Conditions as a Service Proof of Concept
+# Terms and Conditions as a Service Proof of Concept
 _- aka `tac_as_poc`_

 # Table of Contents